AlheliMi/homeworkunit1/README.md

 ## Challenge

-It was my first assignment, therefore it was a challenge and a bit difficult, which were more related to how to deliver it and achieve the main goal, which by te way was also difficult to define
+It was my first assignment, therefore it was a challenge and a bit difficult, which were more related to how to deliver it and achieve the main goal, which by the way was also difficult to define

 ## Contributing
 https://github.com/AlheliMi/homeworkunit1.git